 It is unusual for the school staff to make use of physical intervention.
 However, all members of school staff may have to use reasonable physical contact and reasonable force to control, restrain, or direct pupils to protect those pupils from hurting themselves, hurting others or damaging school property.
-The school works in line with the DfE guidance published in 2012 on 'Use of Reasonable Force'.
+Staff operate at all times in line with the school Physical Intervention Policy.